Cyberlurch/NewsAgent2/README.md

 - **Workflow file:** `.github/workflows/newsagent.yml`
 - **Entry point:** `src/newsagent2/main.py`
 - **State file:** `state/processed_items.json` (daily runs update it; weekly/monthly are read-only to keep rollups reproducible).
 - **Rollups state:** `state/rollups.json` (non-secret).
-Monthly runs append/update a single entry per month and report with the top items, dates/links, and executive-summary bullets.
-The yearly report uses the prior year's 12 monthly rollups.
+The file is created automatically if missing, and monthly runs upsert one `YYYY-MM` entry per report with top items and executive-summary bullets (deduped per month and kept sorted).
+The yearly report reads this file to assemble the Year in Review.

 ---